 I took time out in 2018 to travel around South East Asia with my partner.
-I had been working in mental health services, for the NHS and the charity sector for 5 years, following studying Psychology at University.
+I had been working in mental health services, for the NHS and the charity sector for 5 years, having previously studied Psychology at University.

-Having worked and volunteered in mental health services, I am passionate about the tools of yoga and their uses for helping us to stay mentally well.
+Having worked and volunteered in mental health services, I am passionate about the tools of yoga and their uses for helping us to stay well mentally.